 China University of Geosciences (CUG), founded in 1952, is a national key university affiliated with the Ministry of Education.
-It is also listed in the National “211 Project", the “985 Innovation Platform for Advantageous Disciplines” and the “Double First-class Plan”.
+It is also listed in the National “211 Project” and the “Double First-class Plan”.
 CUG, featuring geosciences, is a comprehensive university that also offers a variety of degree programs in science, engineering, literature, management, economics, law, education and arts.
 Its Geology and Geological Resources & Engineering have both been ranked as national number one disciplines.

 Located in the hinterland of the Wuhan East Lake National Innovation Demonstration Zone, CUG has two campuses in Wuhan,the Nanwang Mountain Campus and Future City Campus, covering a combined area of 1,474,353 m2.
 The total area of buildings is 1,385,752.04 m2.
 CUG is equipped with modern teaching buildings, libraries, student apartments, sports facilities, and other amenities such as the Yifu Museum, an 4A-level Tourist Attraction.